arnold-c/OutbreakDetection/manuscript/manuscript.typ

 )
 <tbl-model-parameters>

-To examine the sensitivity of the detection system to background noise, we layered the measles incidence time series with a noise time series: either Poisson-only noise, or dynamical noise with rubella-like parameters.
+To examine the sensitivity of the detection system to background noise, we generated a time series of symptomatic febrile rash by combining the measles incidence time series with a noise time series.
+The noise time series was modeled as either Poisson-only noise, to represent the incidence of non-specific febrile rash due to any of a number of possible etiologies, or dynamical noise modeled as a rubella SEIR process.
 For Poisson-only noise, the time series of non-measles febrile rash cases each day was constructed by independent draws from a Poisson distribution.
-For dynamical noise, we generated time series of cases from an SEIR model that matched the measles model in structure, but had $R_0 = 5$, mean latent period of 7 days, and mean infectious period of 14 days, and added some additional Poisson noise to account for non-rubella sources of febrile rash @papadopoulosEstimatesBasicReproduction2022 @RubellaCDCYellow.
+For dynamical noise, we generated time series of cases from an SEIR model that matched the measles model in structure, but had $R_0 = 5$, mean latent period of 7 days, and mean infectious period of 14 days.
-This noise was constructed by independent draws from a Poisson distribution with mean equal to 15% of the average daily rubella incidence (@tbl-model-parameters).
+We also added additional Poisson noise with mean equal to 15% of the average daily rubella incidence to account for non-rubella sources of febrile rash (@tbl-model-parameters) @papadopoulosEstimatesBasicReproduction2022 @RubellaCDCYellow.
 The seasonality for the rubella noise was simulated to be in-phase with measles, anti-phase with measles (peak timing 6 months later), or non-seasonal.
 Only dynamical in-phase noise and Poisson-only noise are presented in the main text; the anti-phase and non-seasonal dynamical noise scenarios are presented in the supplement.